b-dalton/ansible-playground/README.md

 ### Part 5.
 Handlers

-Set up a handler for Consul so that if the config is changed in any of the roles it is restarted.
+Set up a handler for Consul so that if the config is changed in any of the roles the Consul service is restarted.
+For this step we will firstly be working in `roles/consul-common` and then `roles/consul-client/tasks/main.yaml` & `roles/consul-server/tasks/main.yaml`.

+1. Create a handler which will restart the Consul service if any config changes are made that might affect it.
+- Add the below block to `roles/consul-common/handlers/main.yaml`:
+    ```
+  - name    : Restart consul service
+    service :
+      name    : consul.service
+      state   : restarted
+      enabled : true
+    ```

+2. Notify the handler to restart the Consul service by adding the `notify` statement to any play that would require a service restart.
+This will call the handler to trigger the restart at the end of that role group execution if a change is made by that play.

+- In the `roles/consul-common/tasks/main.yaml` file, add the below line to the following tasks; `Expand consul binary`, `Create common consul config file` and `Create consul service file`:
+    ```
+    notify    : Restart consul service
+    ```
+- This should be indented at the same level as `name`.

+3. The handler has already been created for the `consul-client` and `consul-server` roles.
+We just need to add the `notify` statements.
+- Add the below `notify` statement:
+    ```
+    notify   : Restart consul service
+    ```
+- To the following files:
+  - `consul-client` role tasks file in `roles/consul-client/tasks/main.yaml`
+  - `consul-server` role tasks file in `roles/consul-server/tasks/main.yaml`

 ### Part 6.
 Generate encryption key